Hi! I am Huadong

 Some interesting facts:

-- I enjoy skiing, sick jokes and embarrassing short videos.
+• I enjoy sick jokes and embarrassing short videos.